funkhou9/editTools/README.md

 Sys.setenv("PKG_CXXFLAGS" = "-std=c++11")
 ```

-Otherwise, use:
+Otherwise if using an older version of the GNU, use:

 ```r
 Sys.setenv("PKG_CXXFLAGS" = "-std=c++0x")
 ```
+Failure to use one of the above commands before attempting to install editTools will result in fatal compilation errors.

-Then install the editTools package with:
+If the `devtools` package is not already installed, then install it with `install.packages("devtools")`, then install the editTools package with:

 ```r
 devtools::install_github("funkhou9/editTools")